General License Information

 Mandatory Crossbow Requirement

 Hunters wishing to use a crossbow must complete qualifications in the safe use of hunting with a crossbow and responsible crossbow hunting practices.
-See Crossbow Hunting Information for details.

 Residency

 To qualify for an annual resident license, a person must live in New York State for more than 30 days immediately preceding the date of application.
 To qualify for a Lifetime License, a person must live in New York State for at least one year immediately preceding the date of purchase.
 Land ownership in New York State does not make you a resident.
-Residency is that place where a person maintains a fixed, permanent and principal home (regardless of where temporarily located), such as where a person is registered to vote.
-If under 18, the residence of parents or legal guardian shall be deemed such person’s residence.
-For a complete list of valid residency proof documents please see dec.ny.gov/regulatory/permits-licenses/sporting-and-use/sporting/general-info#Res.
+Residency is that place where a person maintains a fixed, permanent, and principal home (regardless of where temporarily located), such as where a person is registered to vote.
+If under age 18, the residence of parents or legal guardian shall be deemed such person’s residence.
+For a complete list of valid residency proof documents, please see dec.ny.gov/regulatory/permits-licenses/sporting-and-use/sporting/general-info#Res.

 Active members of the U.S. Armed Forces stationed in New York State and full-time college students in residence in the state during the school year (proof required) qualify for annual resident licenses.